Decent-Partners/PARITY-Index/README.md

 Selling PARITY back to pool	↓ Decreases	↓ Decreases	Neutral/↓ No trade (HODLing)	-	-	↑ (if others buy)
 🔗 Protocol Enhancements

-The PARITY protocol has been upgraded to improve reserve backing, liquidity, and composability, addressing the challenges outlined in the Introduction:

-    Premium Handling:
-        Problem: Holding excess wDUSD did not strengthen reserve backing.
-        Solution: Premiums are proactively used to buy wrapped KSM and DOT (v1) or native KSM and DOT (v2) via PMM pools, matching the oracle ratio.
-        Impact: Builds deeper, more liquid reserves, improves redemption guarantees, and aligns PARITY with real KSM/DOT exposure.
-        Note: Pool depth must be monitored to minimize slippage during premium purchases.
-    Liquidity with PMM Contracts:
-        Problem: KSM:dUSD pool was thin, mispriced, and lacked single-sided liquidity; no DOT:dUSD pool existed.
-        Solution: Deploy DODO-style PMM contracts for KSM:dUSD and DOT:dUSD, supporting single-sided liquidity and oracle-based pricing.
-        Impact: Deeper liquidity, reduced slippage, and efficient price tracking.
-        Note: Contracts will be tested on Rococo testnet to ensure Kusama compatibility.
-    Decentralized Pool Management:
-        Problem: Brale manually managed KSM:dUSD, creating bottlenecks.
-        Solution: PMM contracts automate liquidity; Brale focuses on wDUSD issuance.
-        Impact: Decentralizes operations, enables continuous rebalancing.
-        Note: A transition plan will phase out Brale’s role to avoid disruptions.
-    Wrapped Tokens for Composability (v1):
-        Problem: No precompiles for native KSM, DOT, dUSD, or PARITY on Kusama Asset Hub.
-        Solution: Deploy wrapped ERC-20 tokens (WrappedAsset.sol) with custodian contracts in v1.
-Transition to native precompiles in v2 after Kusama Asset Hub runtime upgrade.
-        Impact: Enables DeFi composability for liquidity, trading, and rebalancing in v1; native assets improve efficiency in v2.
-        Note: Custodian contracts require security audits for v1.

 ## 🔐 Virto Connect Integration